Find me on:

 Read more on the project homepage

-VisualK is a new tool that allows to visualise the evolution of the service provided by the K-root name server.
-It can be used to monitor the status of K-root in near real-time.
+VisualK allows to visualize the status and evolution of the service provided by the K-root name server in near real-time.

-K-root is represented as a graph where each vertex is an anycast instance and each link indicates topological proximity between two instances.
-The size of each vertex reflects the volume of traffic currently served by the corresponding instance.
+K-root is pictured as a node-link graph where each node is an anycast instance and each link implies topological proximity between two instances.
+The size of each node reflects the volume of traffic served by the corresponding instance.
 Links become active when there are traffic migrations between instances.

-VisualK was realized at the RIPE NCC in collaboration with Roma Tre University.
+VisualK was designed and implemented at the RIPE NCC in collaboration with Roma Tre University.

 Read more on CircleID